Grant Funding Programs

 This program is designed for oral health projects requesting toothbrushes, toothpaste and/or floss needed to support oral health programs.

-Applications will be accepted on a rolling basis throughout the year.
+Applications will be accepted from not-for-profit organizations on a rolling basis throughout the year and must include an oral health education component.

 This program is designed for oral health projects requesting $3,500 or less for requests materials to support oral health programs.
 These can include education supplies, incentives and oral health supplies.